Geographic Information Science (GIS) Administration, M.S.

 Semester Hours: 12

 The Graduate Geographic Information Science Certificate program is designed to teach students and working professionals both the highly in-demand technical skill of using industry-standard geospatial software as well as a strong conceptual foundation in Geographic Information Science.
-Graduate level courses focus on project development and management relating to various applications.
+Graduate-level courses focus on project development and management relating to various applications.
 Required courses and GIS internship have been carefully combined to reflect the real-world requirements needed for careers in the geospatial sciences.
 Students completing this program can expect to be marketable as GIS Technicians, GIS Analysts, GIS Specialists, and GIS Managers within various industries.
 All courses are offered online.

 Admission to the Graduate GIS Certificate program does not require an undergraduate geography or related degree.
-However, foundation-level proficiency in GIS and experience with Esri ArcGIS Pro software is required to be successful in the program.
+However, foundation-level proficiency in GIS and experience with Esri ArcGIS Pro software are required to be successful in the program.
 These foundational proficiencies can be completed alongside core program courses.
 Many students enter with no previous GIS coursework.

 Admission Requirements